Effeminacy: United States

 In the United States, boys are often homosocial, and gender role performance determines social rank.
 While gay boys receive the same enculturation, they are less compliant.
 Martin Levine summarizes: "Harry (1982, 51–52), for example, found that 42 percent of his gay respondents were 'sissies' during childhood.
 Only 11 percent of his heterosexual samples were gender-role nonconformists.
 Bell, Weinberg, and Hammersmith (1981, 188) reported that half of their male homosexual subjects practised gender-inappropriate behaviour in childhood.
 Among their heterosexual men, the rate of noncompliance was 25 percent.
 Saghir and Robins (1973, 18) found that one-third of their gay man respondents conformed to gender role dictates.
 Only 3 percent of their heterosexual men deviated from the norm."
 Thus effeminate boys, or sissies, are physically and verbally harassed (Saghir and Robins, 1973, 17–18; Bell, Weinberg, and Hammersmith 1981, 74–84), causing them to feel worthless and "de-feminise".

-Prior to the Stonewall riots, inconsistent gender role performance had been noticed among gay men: "They have a different face for different occasions.
+Before the Stonewall riots, inconsistent gender role performance had been noticed among gay men: "They have a different face for different occasions.
 In conversations with each other, they often undergo a subtle change.
 I have seen men who appeared to be normal suddenly smile roguishly, soften their voices, and simper as they greeted homosexual friends [...]
 Many times I saw these changes occur after I had gained a homosexual's confidence and he could safely risk my disapproval.
 Once as I watched a luncheon companion become an effeminate caricature of himself, he apologized, 'It is hard to always remember that one is a man.'"
-Pre-Stonewall "closet" culture accepted homosexuality as effeminate behaviour, and thus emphasized camp, drag, and swish including an interest in fashion and decorating.
+Before Stonewall, "closet" culture accepted homosexuality as effeminate behaviour, and thus emphasized camp, drag, and swish, including an interest in fashion and decorating.
 Masculine gay men were marginalised and formed their own communities, such as the leather subculture, and/or wore clothes that were commonly associated with working-class individuals, such as sailor uniforms.